 The Best Tires for the Jeep Wrangler

-We determined the Falken Wildpeak’s to be the best tires for the Jeep Wrangler.
-It stands at 30 inches tall and 10 inches wide, with a 17-inch wheel diameter.
-It has a load index rating of 111, which means it’s capable of carrying 2403 pounds of weight.
+These Falken tires stand at 30 inches tall and 10 inches wide, with a 17-inch wheel diameter.
+They have a load index rating of 111, which means it’s capable of carrying 2403 pounds of weight.